alang100/Sales_Forecasting/Readme.md

 ## Project Files

 This project involved extensive analysis and model development for forecasting grocery sales using Facebook Prophet.
 Below are the key project files with brief descriptions:
+*Note: After clicking the link, you can download the dataset by pressing the download icon located near the top right of the Kaggle page.*

 - **[Prophet_Forecasting_Supermarket_Sales.ipynb](Prophet_Forecasting_Supermarket_Sales.ipynb)**
   This Jupyter Notebook contains the complete code for the project, including data exploration, feature engineering, model development, and evaluation.
 It serves as a comprehensive guide to the methodology and results.